Last Updated on March 22, 2023

 Recommended Price: Under $1,300

 SkyTech has been and most likely will continue to be one of the if not the most transparent pre-built gaming PC manufacturers out there.
 They don’t hide anything when it comes to the hardware inside of their PCs which says a lot compared to some of the bigger companies out there that won’t give up all of the hardware that they use in a given PC.

 That’s a big reason why I’ve always recommended SkyTech’s gaming rigs in the past.
-Take the SkyTech Archangel gaming computer for example… the Archangel is one of their best selling computers because of their transparency and the overall performance of the PC.
+Take the SkyTech Shadow 3.0 for example… the Archangel is one of their best-selling computers because of their transparency and the overall performance of the PC.